pizzinatto22/mahalanobis/README.md

 # Infos
 ## Mahalanobis distance
-From the small pattern select (a couple of pixels), the covariance inverse matrix is calculated from RED, GREEN and BLUE from each pixel.
+From the small pattern selected (a couple of pixels), the covariance inverse matrix is calculated from each pixel RED, GREEN and BLUE components.
 Hence, Mahalanobis distance is made as follows:
 ```
 	distance = (x-y) * A^(-1) * (x-y)T
 ```